SaifullahIlyas/EasyPaymentKit/README.md

 # EasyPaymentKit
 ### What EasyPaymentKit is?
-EasyPaymentKit is a customizable payment Acccept Method comes with pre define UI to accept credit, debit card and  Bank Account.
+EasyPaymentKit is a customisable payment Accept Method comes with pre define UI to accept credit, debit card and  Bank Account.
 ### How To Use EasyPaymentKit?
   EasyPaymentKit is Availble through cocoapod
   Add pod in pod file by coping following line